fredericGette/wp81mouseJiggler/README.md

 At the beginning of the programm, the phone is in advertising mode.
 This advertising stops as soon as a connection is established with another device.
 - When the devices were not paired previously, then the phone receives a _Pairing Request_ and a [LE Legacy Pairing](#le-legacy-pairing) starts.
+Usually, this pairing is initiated by the user of the other device.
 - When the devices were paired previously, the phone directly receives a _LTK Request_ and the encryption of the connection starts.
+Usually, this connection doesn't require any user interaction.
 The _LTK Request_ contains the information given by the _Master Identification_ message during the previous pairing and the LTK(Long Term Key) is the one of the _Encryption Information_ message.

 At the end of the both cases, the connection is encrypted and the phone is ready to respond to the ATTributes requests.
 Then it starts to send the notifications